 Equal Opportunity Hiring is a Valuable Opportunity for Employers

 You have probably noticed that some job postings include a statement at the bottom indicating that the organization is an “Equal Opportunity Employer.”
-What you might not realize is that the organizations that make such statements are just as likely to discriminate in the hiring process, sometimes even more so!
+What you might not realize is that the organizations that make equal opportunity hiring statements are just as likely to discriminate in the hiring process, sometimes even more so.

-While employers increasingly endorse values of fairness and equal opportunity, discrimination remains persistent and may even be increasing.
+While employers increasingly endorse equal opportunity hiring, discrimination remains persistent and may even be increasing.
 Compared to the previous decade (2000-2009) cases of discrimination in recent years have actually increased by about 12%.
 During 2013 alone, The US Equal Employment Opportunity Commission (EEOC) obtained over $372 million to compensate over 90,000 victims of employment discrimination, the highest amount in the entire history of the commission.
-Given that these things happen despite the best intentions of most employers, there is a growing scientific and professional consensus that discrimination often happens at an unintentional or even unconscious level (see this article for a nice practical summary).
+Given that these things happen despite most employers’ intentions of equal opportunity hiring, there is a growing scientific and professional consensus that discrimination often happens at an unintentional or even unconscious level.

-What can we do to prevent hidden biases from undermining our decision-making processes?
+What can we do to prevent unconscious bias from undermining equal opportunity hiring?

 Why is it so important to not even collect irrelevant information in the first place?
 Consider this study.
-They found that job applications with white-sounding names (such as Greg Baker) receive 50% more callbacks than those with black-sounding names (such as Jamal Jones).
+They found that job applications with white-sounding names receive 50% more callbacks than those with black-sounding names.
 Even when the qualifications, skills, and experience listed on their resumes were otherwise identical.
 Simply knowing the applicant’s name can have a dramatic effect on the outcome.

 It would be impossible to escape this type of pitfall with a traditional hiring process involving paper resumes (things like race, ethnicity, sex, or religious background can be inferred simply by knowing someone’s name).

-However, new hiring technologies (such as Cangrade’s Candidate Assessment Platform) have features that allow employers to hide the names and faces of job applicants until after they have been assessed and ranked, based only on the relevant criteria that actually matter.
+However, new hiring technologies (such as Cangrade) have features that allow employers to hide the names and faces of job applicants until after they have been assessed and ranked, based only on the relevant criteria that actually matter.

-The value: “Equal opportunity” actually means hiring the best candidates.
+“Equal opportunity” hiring actually means hiring the best candidates.